DeathStar3/Varicity-SCP-reproduction-package/README.md

-Open your browser and go to [http://localhost:8000](http://localhost:8000) and select jour project.
+Open your browser and go to [http://localhost:8000](http://localhost:8000) and select your project.
 No worries if no city is displayed, go to the "APIs and Blacklist" menu on the right to define your entry points.

 ## Varicity UI Overview